microsoft/pxt-adafruit/docs/learnsystem/pins-tutorial/devices/capacitors.md

 This experiment requires a capacitor that will charge to 100 microfarads (100uF).
 The best type capacitor to use is an [electrolytic capacitor](https://www.adafruit.com/product/2193).
 Since it's difficult to make your own capacitor that will hold that much charge, there are no instructions here on how to make one.
 You'll need to get one that's already made.

-If a 20k ohm resisitor is used with the 100 uF capacitor, the RC time constant is 2 seconds.
+If a 20k ohm resistor is used with the 100 uF capacitor, the RC time constant is 2 seconds.
 The entire charge time then is 10 seconds over 5 time constants.
 Choosing a resistance value between 10k ohms and 40k ohms will give you plenty of time to watch how the capacitor charges and discharges.

 ### ~

 **Materials**:

 * (4) [Alligator clip leads](https://www.adafruit.com/product/4100)
-* A [resistor](https://www.adafruit.com/product/2892) with a resitance value between 10k ohms and 40k ohms - use you own [graphite resistor](/learnsystem/pins-tutorial/devices/make-a-resistor#input-resistor)
+* A [resistor](https://www.adafruit.com/product/2892) with a resistance value between 10k ohms and 40k ohms - use you own [graphite resistor](/learnsystem/pins-tutorial/devices/make-a-resistor#input-resistor)
 * A [100uF capacitor](https://www.adafruit.com/product/2193)

 **Setup**: